damianszczepanik/cucumber-sandwich/README.md

 You can also add an option -n flag to just run once instead of listening for changes:

-     java -jar cucumner-sandwich.jar -n -f path/to/the/folder/containing/json -o path/to/folder/to/generate/reports/into
+     java -jar cucumber-sandwich.jar -n -f path/to/the/folder/containing/json -o path/to/folder/to/generate/reports/into

 An example with real paths would be: